Turkcell is one of the largest and most famous GSM operators in Turkey.

 It was cheap comparing to other simcards..

-We dropped the device back to the store before our flight almost 2 years agoAnswered by Takumi via WorldNomads.com
+We dropped the device back to the store before our flight about 2 years agoAnswered by Takumi via WorldNomads.com